AcademySoftwareFoundation/foundation/policies/succession.md

 ### Term limits

-Governing Board representatives may serve a maximum 4 year term, measured from start of the representative serving on the Governing Board as the representative.
-There is a required 2 year break between terms, and no lifetime limits for Governing Board representatives.
-Any Governing Board representative currently serving in an elected role ( currently defined roles are Chairperson, Vice Chairperson, and Treasurer ) are exempt from this policy.
+Governing Board representatives may serve a maximum six (6) year term, measured from the start of the individual serving as a Governing Board representative.
+There is a required two (2) year break between terms, and no lifetime limits for Governing Board representatives.
+Any Governing Board representative currently serving in an elected role ( currently defined roles are Chairperson, Vice Chairperson, and Treasurer ) is exempt from this policy.

 #### Phase-in